 Ever since I bought a crock pot, I have been addicted to it.
 Recently, I was guilty of making this homemade blackberry jam at 11pm on a Wednesday night.
 There is nothing wrong with that, right?

 My brain is buzzing with all kinds of crock pot recipes.
 I am kicking myself for not having a slow cooker before because it is so convenient.

 When I was in NJ, I used to make jam all the time.
 Good fruits are only available in good weather, so, I would get my fill of them in the summer.
 Any fruit I had left over would turn into a jam, marmalade or jelly.
 My favorite was a peach and apricot jam.
 That is the first thing I plan to make when I get back to NJ.

 Early in the life of this blog, I made a tomato and raspberry jam that was absolutely scrumptious.
 Whenever I have a few cherry tomatoes left over, I turn them into a raspberry jam.

 The secret to a good jam recipe is a secret ingredients.
 This strawberry jam by Smucker’s had pepper flakes in it.
 My recipe has a dash of nutmeg and that makes the blackberry jam so yummy!

 The best thing about owning it is that I can make all kinds of easy slow cooker recipes.
 I am thinking of creating a soup recipe next.
 It is just in time for an upcoming cold winter.

 What is your favorite jam recipe to make at home?

 Slow Cooker Blackberry Jam

-2) The sugar part is tricky because it depends on the ripeness of your blackberries.
+The sugar part is tricky because it depends on the ripeness of your blackberries.
 If they are tart, add 2 cups of sugar.
-For already ripe blackberries, add about 1.5 cups of sugar.
-To be on the safe side, add only 1.5 cups of sugar first.
+If they are already sweet, add about 1.5 cups of sugar.
+If you are unsure, add only 1.5 cups of sugar first.
 Once it has started to melt, taste it.
 Add more, if needed.